Experimental prospects for quantum decoherence measurements at colliders

 \section{Final-state radiation in entangled fermion pairs}

-As an example, we consider the impact of FSR gluons in top-quark pair production in high-energy electron-positron collisions.
-The argument applies, with minor modifications, to QED radiation and other fermion-pair-production processes (i.e. $e^+e^- \to \tau^+\tau^- \gamma$), and to $q\bar{q}$-initiated $t\bar{t}$ production at the LHC.
+As a first illustrative example, we consider the impact of FSR gluons in top-quark pair production in high-energy electron-positron collisions.
+The argument applies, with minor modifications, to QED radiation and other fermion-pair-production processes (i.e. $e^+e^- \to \tau^+\tau^- \gamma$), and to $t\bar{t}$ production at the LHC.
 We quantify entanglement using the concurrence $C[\rho]$: a positive (non-zero) value is a necessary and sufficient condition for entanglement in a two-qubit system~\cite{Wootters:1997id}.
 At tree level, the unnormalized spin-density matrix ${\bm R}_{\mathrm{LO}}$ is

 where ${\cal M}_{0}$ is the tree-level amplitude, the ket carries the $t\bar t$ spin indices, and we sum over the initial-state degrees of freedom.
 At a center-of-mass energy of 500~\gev{}, the top quarks are relativistic and the concurrence is about 0.13, with only a mild dependence on the beam polarization~\cite{LinearColliderVision:2025hlt,Altakach:2026fpl,Guo:2026yhz}.
 The concurrence increases further with increasing center-of-mass energy.